thisRaptori/raptori/src/posts/general/always-check-your-work/post.md

     It re-rendered the app, diffing against the existing DOM instead of rendering from scratch like it would without the SSR.

-1. The stored theme setting is retrieved from local storage - it's possible that this happened while React was in the middle of hydrating.
+1. The stored theme setting is retrieved from local storage--it's possible that this happened while React was in the middle of hydrating.
 1. React re-rendered the icon, but failed to correctly diff the original and new DOM, resulting in the mixed icons.

     I'm actually not sure whether this was caused by my code, something in Gatsby, or something in React.
 Hopefully I'll have some time to dig into this at some point!

 ![](./lightbulb.jpg)

-It felt like a bug which could take a while to investigate - not something I wanted to look into at that point.
+It felt like a bug which could take a while to investigate--not something I wanted to look into at that point.
 But I didn't want to publish the site with a broken icon...

 So I tried something stupid.
 If the problem was that React failed to correctly resolve which properties it should change when diffing the DOM, perhaps making the DOM _more_ different would make it do the right thing!
 I changed the DOM structure of one of the icons slightly: I added a `div` around the `svg`.